 EBS Volumes

-EBS Volumes are the hard disk drive volumes which can be attached to EC2 instances.
+EBS volumes are the hard disk drive volumes which can be attached to EC2 instances.
 A single General Purpose (GP2) EBS volume can scale to 16TB and 10,000 IOPS.
 A Provisioned IOPS EBS volume can scale to 16TB and 64,000 IOPS.
 Crazy performance for a single volume.

 EFS Volumes

-EFS or Elastic File System is a shared storage volume that can be mounted via NFS to a Linux operating system, enabling multiple instances to see the same disk volume.
-With EFS Storage you only pay for what you consume, but an EFS volume is virtually infinitely scalable.
-In fact in our monitoring system our customer EFS volumes show as having 8 Exabytes of storage available!
-I have not checked to see what it would actually cost to store 8 exabytes in EFS – although I think you would probably want to put some of that data elsewhere, such as S3!
+In fact, in our monitoring system our customer EFS volumes show as having 8 exabytes of storage available!
+I have not checked to see what it would actually cost to store 8 exabytes in EFS—although I think you would probably want to put some of that data elsewhere, such as S3!

 S3 Object Storage